Force spectroscopy: Atomic force microscope cantilevers

 In biophysics, single-molecule force spectroscopy can be used to study the energy landscape underlying the interaction between two bio-molecules, like proteins.
 Here, one binding partner can be attached to a cantilever tip via a flexible linker molecule (PEG chain), while the other one is immobilized on a substrate surface.
 In a typical approach, the cantilever is repeatedly approached and retracted from the sample at a constant speed.
 In some cases, binding between the two partners will occur, which will become visible in the force curve, as the use of a flexible linker gives rise to a characteristic curve shape (see Worm-like chain model) distinct from adhesion.
 The collected rupture forces can then be analysed as a function of the bond loading rate.
 The resulting graph of the average rupture force as a function of the loading rate is called the force spectrum and forms the basic dataset for dynamic force spectroscopy.

 In the ideal case of a single sharp energy barrier for the tip-sample interactions the dynamic force spectrum will show a linear increase of the rupture force as function of a logarithm of the loading rate, as described by a model proposed by Bell et al. Here, the slope of the rupture force spectrum is equal to the $\frac{k_BT}{x_\beta}$, where $x_\beta$ is the distance from the energy minimum to the transition state.
 So far, a number of theoretical models exist describing the relationship between loading rate and rupture force, based upon different assumptions and predicting distinct curve shapes.

 For example, Ma X.,Gosai A. et al., utilized dynamic force spectroscopy along with molecular dynamics simulations to find out the binding force between thrombin, a blood coagulation protein, and its DNA aptamer.

 Acoustic force spectroscopy

 A recently developed technique, acoustic force spectroscopy (AFS), allows the force manipulation of hundreds of single-molecules and single-cells in parallel, providing high experimental throughput.
 In this technique, a piezo element resonantly excites planar acoustic waves over a microfluidic chip.
 The generated acoustic waves are capable of exerting forces on microspheres with different density than the surrounding medium.
 Biomolecules, such as DNA, RNA or proteins, can be individually tethered between the microspheres and a surface and then probed by the acoustic forces exerted by the piezo sensor.
-Cells can be manipulated by the acoustic forces directly, or by using microspheres as handles.
 With AFS devices it is possible to apply forces ranging from 0 to several hundreds of picoNewtons on hundreds of microspheres and obtain force-extension curves or histograms of rupture forces of many individual events in parallel.

+This technique is mostly utilized to study DNA-bindings protein.
+For example, AFS was used to examine bacterial transcription with presence of antibacterial agents.
+Viral proteins also can be studied by AFS, for instance this technique was used to explore DNA compaction along with other single-molecule approaches.

+Cells also can be manipulated by the acoustic forces directly, or by using microspheres as handles.